tbttfox/QCodeSitter/README.md

 ## The Behavior System

 Every editor feature beyond basic text editing is implemented as a **Behavior**.
-Behaviors are modular, self-contained classes that plug into the editor through a well-defined interface.
+Behaviors are essentially just plugins.
+They are modular, self-contained classes that plug into the editor through a well-defined interface.

 ### Base Class